 BRUSSELS - Teams of journalists working on a grant-supported story can get assistance from an experienced mentor.
 Here’s why that is a good thing.

-Nick Mathiason, who as a co-director of Finance Uncovered, has helped more than 350 people from over 90 countries publish stories on tax abuse, money laundering and corruption, is one of the mentors of our Money Trail grants.
+Nick Mathiason is co-director of Finance Uncovered, which has trained more than 350 journalists and activists from over 90 countries on how to investigate tax abuse, money laundering and corruption.
+Finance Uncovered then helps many of its participants publish stories on illicit finance.
+Nick is one of the mentors of Journalismfund Europe.
 We spoke with him to find out how exactly a mentor can have a big impact on a story.

 1) A heap of experience